Transportation and Logistics:

 Highways & Trucking

 There are over 50 trucking and transport companies located in Kamloops that ship goods throughout British Columbia, across Canada, and into the United States.
 Kamloops is strategically located at the intersection of Western Canada’s four major highways: Coquihalla (Hwy 5), TransCanada (Hwy 1), Yellowhead (Hwy 5), and Highway 97.
-The $95 million dollar twinning and widening of the TransCanada Highway from Kamloops to Chase is to be completed by fall 2016.
+The $95 million dollar twinning and widening of the TransCanada Highway from Kamloops to Chase was completed December 2016.